 - Business accounts (Enterprise account)

-They all come under the category of official accounts, which are available to celebrities, media, government agencies and businesses.
-Subscription accounts offer more messaging, but service accounts offer more robust functionality.
+They all come under the category of official accounts, which are available to celebrities, media, government agencies, and businesses.
+Subscription accounts offer more messaging, but service accounts offer more professional and in-depth functionalities.

 Subscription accounts: It allows a broadcast message per day to subscribers.
 The messages appear in the subscription account folder.
 It is used for marketing and advertising.